knid/nvim/README.md

 ### What is it?

-- KnidNvim is a neovim configuration with a beautiful ui powered by many powerful plugins like Telescope, nvim-tree, lspconfig.
+- KnidNvim is my personal neovim configuration with a beautiful ui powered by many powerful plugins like Telescope, nvim-tree, lspconfig.
 Completely written in lua.

 - KnidNvim has about 10+ beautiful themes.
 You can add more or customize anything.